Amazon’s Climate Pledge membership nearly doubles with addition of Alaska Airlines, 51 others

 The new crop of members nearly doubles the number of companies that have joined the 2019 Amazon initiative, bringing the total to 105.
 Signatories agree to measure, report and reduce their greenhouse gas emissions to bring their total carbon emissions to net zero by 2040, 10 years ahead of the goal set by the Paris Agreement.

-Part of Alaska’s plan to reach net-zero emissions by 2040 includes championing regulations that would set cleaner fuel standards for aircraft.
+Alaska’s plan to reach net-zero emissions by 2040 includes championing regulations that would set cleaner fuel standards for aircraft.
 Washington state lawmakers are racing to pass a clean-fuel standard, a longtime priority of Gov. Jay Inslee, before the end of the legislative session Sunday.
 Alaska also committed to improve the efficiency of its jet engines, optimize its routes to burn less fuel and explore more sustainable aviation fuels.

 “At Alaska Airlines, we know that travel can make a big difference in people’s lives, and we’re committed to operating in a socially and environmentally responsible way,” said Ben Minicucci, Alaska Airlines’ CEO.